IEEEBerkeley/hope-www/labs/charger/schematic.rst

 Depending on your choice of DC-DC converter, you may already have short circuit protection on the output.
 Again, you have choices:

-- No protection
+- **No protection.** We will not be using this option since it is unsafe.

-- Fuse
+- **Fuse.** If you decide to use this option, please find a fuse that meets specifications yourself.

-- Resettable "polyfuse", also called "PTC" for its positive temperature coefficient
+- **Resettable "polyfuse"**, also called "PTC" for its positive temperature coefficient

 What type of protection did you pick?
 How much current must the protection